sarapearce/click-bot/README.md

 HOW TO USE THE BOT:
 1. Map the selectors in each function to buttons on your web page buttons you want clicked.
-2. Copy/Paste into the console of your exam, hit enter.
+2. Copy/Paste into the Dev Inspector Console on the page of your exam, hit enter.
 3. Ta-Da, buttons are clicked to progress through the exam.
 Sit back.
 Drink iced tea.
 4. Once bot gets to a question without multiple choice buttons, the finite set of clicks with expire and you can test the question.